dwisiswant0/apkleaks/README.md

 $ apkleaks -f /path/to/file.apk -a "--deobf --log-level DEBUG"
 ```

+> **Warning**:
-**NOTE:** Please pay attention to the default disassembler arguments we use to prevent collisions.
+> Please pay attention to the default disassembler arguments we use to prevent collisions.

 ## License